philanc/plc/README.md

 ### Performance

-These crude figures give an idea of the relative performance of the algorithms.
+These crude numbers give an idea of the relative performance of the algorithms.
 They correspond to the encryption or the hash of a 10 MB string (10 * 1024 * 1024 bytes).

 They have been collected on a laptop with Linux x86_64,  CPU i5 M430 @ 2.27 GHz.
-Lua version is 5.3.3 (ELF 64 bits).
+Lua version is 5.3.3 (ELF 64 bits) - see file 'test_perf.lua'.

 ```
 Plain text size: 10 MBytes.
 Elapsed time in seconds